Kenzouh/kenzo-cafe/README.md

 This page is dedicated for showcasing the customer reviews from Kenzo Cafe's services.

 It features the comments, suggestions, and the ratings of the customers who ordered delicacies in Kenzo Cafe.

 ---

 ## Frequently Asked Questions (FAQs)

 This section is for compiling the frequently asked questions of the Kenzo Cafe customers.

+It features 5 of the frequently asked questions, such as:

+1. What time are you open?
+2. Are there parking lots near your cafe?
+3. What is your best-selling food and drink?
+4. Do you offer free Wi-Fi?
+5. Do you have loyalty programs?
+What are the benefits if yes?

+This page will help answer the questions of Kenzo Cafe's customers which will prevent confusions.

 ---